-- Appropriate action(s) must be taken to resolve the emergency situation within 18 hours of the emergency benefit application filing date if the household is without heat or within 48 hours of the emergency benefit application filing date if loss of heat is imminent. - Emergency resolution is defined as the action taken to ensure that the applicant household has heat or will continue to have heat, including access to temporary alternate housing or safe supplemental heat.
+- The "Assessment Form" is available to assist districts in assessing the heating equipment situation.
+The form is optional and locally reproduced.
+The form is not a substitute for any other required forms and cannot be used to determine eligibility. - Appropriate action(s) must be taken to resolve the emergency situation within 18 hours of the emergency benefit application filing date if the household is without heat or within 48 hours of the emergency benefit application filing date if loss of heat is imminent. - Emergency resolution is defined as the action taken to ensure that the applicant household has heat or will continue to have heat, including access to temporary alternate housing or safe supplemental heat.